 In a surprise find, scientists have discovered sugar-coated RNA molecules decorating the surface of cells.

-These so-called “glycoRNAs” poke out from mammalian cells’ outer membrane, where they can interact with other molecules.
+These so-called “glycoRNAs” poke out from mammalian cells’ outer membrane, where they can interact with other moleculesexternal link, opens in a new tab.
 This discovery, reported May 17, 2021, in the journal Cell, upends the current understanding of how the cell handles RNAs and glycans.

 “This was probably the biggest scientific shock of my life,” says study author Carolyn Bertozzi, a Howard Hughes Medical Institute Investigator at Stanford University.
 “Based on the framework by which we understand cell biology, there’s no place where glycan sugars and RNA would physically touch each other.”